Can the PageRank centrality be manipulated to obtain any desired ranking?: Standard PageRank

-Note that Theorem~\ref{thm:ranking} tells us that, provided we have $\alpha < 1/\max_j\sum_i P_{ij}$, we can always find any desired ranking with an appropriate choice of personalization vector.
+Given that $\sum_i P_{ij}$ is the total probability that a random walker visits node $j$, this theorem can be interpreted as an upper bound for $\alpha$ in terms of the maximum of these total probabilities.
+This upper bound tells us that, provided we have $\alpha < 1/\max_j\sum_i P_{ij}$, we can always find any desired ranking with an appropriate choice of personalization vector.
 It is important to note that this is not a statistical result, in the sense that as long as there is one node targeted by many others with low out-degree, there will be almost no room for ranking control, regardless of the topology of the rest of the network.
 As we will see later, this is very reminiscent of the scale-free~\cite{Barabasi-emergence-1999} network paradigm: indeed, scale-free networks present these high in-degree nodes pointed to by low out-degree ones.

 It is also remarkable to point out the fact that if we denote

 then $\alpha_0\in(0,1]$ is a measure of the {\sl controllability} of the PageRank in graph $G$, since the bigger $\alpha_0$ is the wider range of damping factors allow Ranking control of PageRank in $G$.